faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/image029.png" title="" class="custom-figure" >}}

-OK, that's it and now we'll just install RITA, Zeek, and Volatility and then the fun can finally begin!
+OK, that's it and now we'll just install RITA, Zeek, Volatility, DeepBlueCLIv3 and then the fun can finally begin!

 # RITA + Zeek